Ontario Trout Opener: 12 Tips For A Successful Trout Opener

 Tip 8 – Know How To Fish

-There is a saying in the fly fishing world and I believe it is 100% true “ 10% of anglers catch 90% of the fish”.
-I’m going to be honest here and say that the biggest reason that many anglers will go out to fish on the Ontario Trout Opener 2022 and won’t catch any fish is simply that they don’t know how to do it well.
+I’m going to be honest here and say that the biggest reason that many anglers will go out to fish on the Ontario Trout Opener and don’t catch any fish is simply that they don’t know how to fish well.

 They think they know-how, but they really don’t.
 Last year I heard a lot of anglers catch no fish or only a couple of fish on the opening weekend of trout and then I heard others tell me that they caught more fish than they ever have.
 Why?
 Knowledge, and a little bit of luck.